Colleges and Programs

 - The College provides quality instruction with qualified and experienced teachers who are encouraged to use the community as a “laboratory” for achieving educational goals

 To meet the needs of the citizens of Wayne, Holmes and Medina counties, The University of Akron Wayne College opened its doors in 1972.
 Wayne College offers technical programs and certificate programs, as well as the first 64 credits of many baccalaureate programs.
-The following degrees are available from The University of Akron Wayne College: Associate of Arts; Associate of Science; Associate of Technical Studies; Associate of Applied Business in Business Management Technology; Health Care Office Management and Computer and Business Technology; Associate of Applied Science in Paraprofessional Education and Exercise Science Technology.
+The following degrees are available from The University of Akron Wayne College: Associate of Arts; Associate of Science; Associate of Technical Studies; Associate of Applied Business in Business Management Technology; Health Care Office Management; Associate of Applied Science in Paraprofessional Education and Exercise Science Technology.

 The University of Akron,